 6. Homes are less affordable.
 Median sales price in 2015-16 was $385,000 (Cornelius- $265,000; Huntersville- $250,000)

 The UNCC Urban Institute presented information and recommendations from the recently conducted Affordable Housing Needs Assessment.
-Following the presentation, attendees broke into smaller groups for round table discussions facilitated by the Urban Institute.If you couldn't attend, here's the link to the video: http://www.ustream.tv/recorded/103088258
+Following the presentation, attendees broke into smaller groups for round table discussions facilitated by the Urban Institute.Watch the presentation here: http://www.ustream.tv/recorded/103088258